IhorLyskov/Test-task/README.md

-This is a web application built with the popular React framework.
-Styling uses Styled Components to create a visually appealing user interface.
-The application requests data from servers using Axios, a popular library for making HTTP requests.
+This is a web application built with the popular `React` framework.
+Styling uses `Styled Components` to create a visually appealing user interface.
+The application requests data from server using `Axios`, a popular library for making HTTP requests.
 The data is then displayed to the user in an interactive and responsive manner using React components.

 ## Installation